hungphongbk/vue-ssr-docs/vi/hydration.md

 # Client Side Hydration

-Hydration refers to the client-side process during which Vue takes over the static HTML sent by the server and turns it into dynamic DOM that can react to client-side data changes.
+Hydration refers to the client-side process during which Vue takes over the static HTML sent by the server và turns it into dynamic DOM that can react to client-side data changes.

 In `entry-client.js`, we are simply mounting the app with this line: